nrwl/nx/nx-dev/nx-dev/public/documentation/previous/angular/api-next/executors/export.md

-# export
+# @nrwl/next:export

 Export a Next.js app.
 The exported application is located at dist/$outputPath/exported.

-Properties can be configured in angular.json when defining the executor, or when invoking it.
+Options can be configured in `angular.json` when defining the executor, or when invoking it.
+Read more about how to configure targets and executors here: https://nx.dev/core-concepts/configuration#targets.

-## Properties
+## Options

+### buildLibsFromSource

+Default: `true`

+Type: `boolean`

+Read buildable libraries from source instead of building them separately.

 ### buildTarget